Released: 14 January 1977

 Capital Radio, 13 February 1979

-‘Warszawa’ was included in the Sound + Vision box set in 1989, and on the All Saints instrumental album.
+‘Warszawa’ was included in the Sound + Vision box set in 1989, and on both the 1993 and 2001 versions of the All Saints instrumental album.

 It also featured in the 1981 film Christiane F. – Wir Kinder vom Bahnhof Zoo, and appeared on the soundtrack album.